 - ‘Blended, Multi-level Learning for Gifted and 2e Children‘.

-The Origins of Yellow Readis
+On the Origins of Yellow Readis

 If you were wondering, the name Yellow Readis has its origins in two stories.

-Yellow, for me as a child, was always the boot-colour of puss-in-boots.
+Yellow, as a child, was always the boot-colour of puss-in-boots.
 It didn’t matter that every picture had him in red or green or brown.
 He will always be in bright yellow boots in my mind’s eye.
 He is magic, brave, courageous and not afraid of telling a tall tale.